mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 - **Coda Org Administrator account**: To setup the Coda Enterprise Microsoft Graph connector, you need an Coda Org administrator account to obtain the API Token to index content of your organization.
 - **API Key**: Coda Enterprise supports API token authentication.
 The Coda API token can be obtained from the **Account settings** page of the Coda Org administrator.

+## Get started

-### 1. Display name
+### 1. Configure the display name
 A display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.

-### 2. Coda Enterprise instance Organization ID
+### 2. Add thr Coda Enterprise instance organization ID
-The Coda Enterprise Organization ID is required to setup the connection, which usually follows this format, org-AbCDeFGHIj, and can be found in the page URL of Coda admin settings page such as `https://coda.io/organizations/org-AbCDeFGHIj/about`
+The Coda Enterprise organization ID is required to setup the connection, which usually follows this format, org-AbCDeFGHIj, and can be found in the page URL of Coda admin settings page such as `https://coda.io/organizations/org-AbCDeFGHIj/about`

-### 3. Authentication Type
+### 3. Provide authentication details

-**Coda API Key**
+#### Coda API Key

 To connect to the Coda Enterprise instance and allow the Microsoft Graph connector to index the Coda documents and pages regularly, you need to create a Coda Enterprise API token from the Coda Org Admin account.

 Navigate to **Account settings** -> **API Settings** page of a Coda Org Admin account, Click **Generate API Token** to generate a new token using the following default values:

 Field | Default Value
 --- | ---
-Type of restriction | Doc or table
+Type of restriction | Doc or table.
-Type of access | Read and write
+Type of access | Read and write.
-Doc or table to grant access to | `not required, leave it to empty`
+Doc or table to grant access to | `not required, leave it to empty`.

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout,For more information, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).
 At this point, you're ready to create the connection for Coda.
 You can click create to publish your connection and index content from your Coda account.

 For other settings, like **Access permissions**, **Schema**, and **Crawl frequency**, we have default values based on what works best with Coda data.

 | Users | Description |
 |----|---|